 Activity Exempt Allowable Allowable with Mitigation • Drainage of a pond in a natural drainage way provided that a new riparian buffer that meets the requirements of this section is established adjacent to the new channel.
 [Ponds that are not in a natural drainage way are not subject to the buffer requirements of this part.]
-AMENDED 2/21/12) X Scientific studies and stream gauging X Stormwater BMPs: • Constructed wetlands in Zone 1, if not closer than 30' to surface waters and diffuse flow is provided into the remainder of Zone 1.
-X • Wet detention, bioretention, and constructed wetlands in Zone 2 if diffuse flow of discharge is provided into Zone 1 X See Wetland, stream and buffer restoration Shoreline stabilization, including armoring of stream banks with rip rap or retaining walls X Temporary sediment and erosion control devices provided that the disturbed area is restored to preconstruction topographic and hydrologic conditions and comparable vegetation is replanted immediately after construction is complete.
-Tree planting may occur during the dormant season; the restored buffer shall comply with Section 15-269.7(g) within five years: • In Zone 2, provided that the vegetation in Zone 1 is not compromised, that discharge is released as diffuse flow in accordance with Section 15-269.5, and that ground cover is established within time frames required by the Sedimentation and Erosion Control Act In Zones 1 and 2 to control impacts associated with uses approved by the X Town or that have received a variance provided that sediment and erosion control for upland areas is addressed, to the maximum extent practical, outside the buffer. • In-stream temporary erosion and sediment control measures for work within a stream channel that is authorized under Sections 401 and 404 of the Federal Water Pollution Control Act. • In-stream temporary erosion and sediment control measures for work within a stream channel.
-Water dependent structures where installation and X X X use result in disturbance to riparian buffers. Λ
+AMENDED 2/21/12) Х Scientific studies and stream gauging Х Stormwater BMPs: • Constructed wetlands in Zone 1, if not closer than 30' to surface waters and diffuse flow is provided into the remainder of Zone 1. Х • Wet detention, bioretention, and constructed wetlands in Zone 2 if diffuse flow of discharge is provided into Zone 1 Х See Wetland, stream and buffer restoration Shoreline stabilization, including armoring of stream banks with rip rap or retaining walls Х Temporary sediment and erosion control devices provided that the disturbed area is restored to preconstruction topographic and hydrologic conditions and comparable vegetation is replanted immediately after construction is complete.
+Tree planting may occur during the dormant season; the restored buffer shall comply with Section 15- 269.7(g) within five years: • In Zone 2, provided that the vegetation in Zone 1 is not compromised, that discharge is released as diffuse flow in accordance with Section 15- 269.5, and that ground cover is established within time frames required by the Sedimentation and Erosion Control Act In Zones 1 and 2 to control impacts associated with uses approved by the Х Town or that have received a variance provided that sediment and erosion control for upland areas is addressed, to the maximum extent practical, outside the buffer.
+In-stream temporary erosion and sediment control measures for work within a stream channel that is authorized under Sections 401 and 404 of the Federal Water Pollution Control Act.
+In-stream temporary erosion and sediment control measures for work within a stream channel that is authorized under Sections 401 and 404 of the Federal Water Pollution Control Act.
+In-stream temporary erosion and sediment control measures for work within a stream channel. х X X X Water dependent structures where installation and use result in disturbance to riparian buffers. Х